IGME-202-2231/project-2-TB516/README.md

 #### Steering Behaviors

    - _List all behaviors used by this state_
-      - Stay in bounds, Evade
+      - Stay in bounds, Flee
    - Obstacles - Flack
    - Seperation - All other planes